Schindleria praematura

 Schindleria praematura, Schindler's fish is a species of neotenic goby which was formerly placed in the monogeneric family Schindleriidae but which is currently classified within the Gobiidae.
 It is associated with reefs and has an Indo-Pacific distribution from South Africa and Madagascar to Hawaii and the sea mounts of the South Pacific.
-The generic name and the common name honour the German zoologist Otto Schindler (1906–1959) who described the species.Schindleria praematura’s entire body, including the head, is uniformly whitish.
+The generic name and the common name honour the German zoologist Otto Schindler (1906–1959), who described the species.
+Schindleria praematura's entire body, including the head, is uniformly whitish.
 The iris of the eye is black and capped dorsally with an iridescent silvery layer spotted with numerous melanophores.
 The black pigment cap on the swim bladder is visible through the body wall, and their fins are translucent.
 Schindleria praematura is also notable for its small size.
-They are the world’s smallest and fastest maturing marine vertebrates and are likely the most extreme case of paedomorphism among teleost fishes.
-Adult S. praematura have an average body length of around 10-20 mm resembling the body length of most fishes’ early larval stage.
+They are the world's smallest and fastest maturing marine vertebrates and are likely the most extreme case of paedomorphism among teleost fishes.
+Adult S. praematura have an average body length of around 10–20 mm resembling the body length of most fishes' early larval stage.

 Taxonomy

-Schindler (1930), described the first species from the Hawaiian Islands as Hemiramphus praematurus because he assumed that the species was a larval hemiramphid.
-The second species –also described by Schindler (1931)—was observed from the Hawaiian Islands and described as Hemiramphus pietschmanni.
-Giltay (1934), found a single specimen of H. praematurus off New Guinea, and concluded that the species did not show a close relation to other known hemiramphids.
+Schindler (1930) described the first species from the Hawaiian Islands as Hemiramphus praematurus because he assumed that the species was a larval hemiramphid.
+The second species—also described by Schindler (1931)—was observed from the Hawaiian Islands and described as Hemiramphus pietschmanni.
+Giltay (1934) found a single specimen of H. praematurus off New Guinea and concluded that the species did not show a close relation to other known hemiramphids.
 He therefore combined both species Schindler found into a new genus called Schindleria and a new family Schindleriidae.
-And the third species, Schindleria brevipinguis, was described by Watson et Walker, 2004 off north-eastern Australia To date, these three species along with eight others (totaling 11 species) are the only described members of the family, although studies have suggested that this family probably contains many species that have yet to be discovered and classified.
-However, the classification of Schindleria praematura moved from the family Schindleriidae to the family Gobiidae in 2009 based on the molecular phylogenetic study and was later supported by Nelson’s et al.’s classification in 2016.
+And the third species, Schindleria brevipinguis, was described by Watson and Walker (2004) off north-eastern Australia To date, these three species along with eight others (totaling 11 species) are the only described members of the family, although studies have suggested that this family probably contains many species that have yet to be discovered and classified.
+However, the classification of Schindleria praematura moved from the family Schindleriidae to the family Gobiidae in 2009 based on the molecular phylogenetic study and was later supported by Nelson's et al.'s classification in 2016.
 Schindleriidae is also a member of the suborder Gobioidei.